ChunML/NLP/README.md

 ## Natural Language Processing Projects

 ### Overview
-This is where I play with NLP, aka Natural Processing Language, the art of teaching machine to understand and mimic human's natural language (semantically and/or syntactically).
+This is where I play with NLP, aka Natural Language Processing, the art of teaching machine to understand and mimic human's natural language (semantically and/or syntactically).

-Projects in this repository are still ongoing and gradually updated.
-README files' content will be updated accordingly.
+Projects in this repository are still in progress and gradually updated.
+README's content will be updated accordingly.
 Maybe I'll write some blog posts if necessary.

 ### Content
 At present, this repository contains the projects below.